beallasai/turtlesim-controller/README.md

 ```
 roslaunch turtlesim-controller phoneRun.launch
 ```
-  This will run everything in the same terminal

- Close it with `ctrl+c`

 **4.** Open the `IP:8000` in your phone browser

 ### Now you can move the turtle using your phone as a controller!!!